UW-Madison Administrative Policy

 Functional Owner: Controller, Division of Business Services, Dan Langer

-Executive Sponsor: Associate Vice Chancellor (Interim), Division of Business Services, Dan Langer
+Executive Sponsor: Associate Vice Chancellor, Division of Business Services, Dan Langer

 Policy Contact: Expense Reimbursement Program Manager, Division of Business Services, Graig Brooks email@example.com

-e-Reimbursement or the Guided Expense Tool (GET) must be used to seek reimbursement for travel-related expenses.
-Employees can be reimbursed for certain non-travel-related expenses provided the purchases comply with all other UW-Madison purchasing and accounting policies. e-Reimbursement and GET must be used to reimburse non-employees for travel-related expenses. e-Reimbursement and GET cannot be used to pay vendors directly.
+Claimants have 90 days to submit their expense reports. e-Reimbursement must be used to seek reimbursement for travel-related expenses.
+Employees can be reimbursed for certain non-travel-related expenses provided the purchases comply with all other UW-Madison purchasing and accounting policies. e-Reimbursement must be used to reimburse non-employees for travel-related expenses. e-Reimbursement cannot be used to pay vendors directly.

 Who This Policy Applies To